DisplayTool is a universal display and

 Click on the "Browse" button and select the file to be opened.
 Use the "left arrow" button to open the last opened file.

 Click the "Browse" button and select the files you want to open.
 Use the CTRL and SHIFT keys to open multiple files.
+Alternatively: Drag one or more files from Windows Explorer into DisplayTool.
 You will be asked if you want to open all files separately or create a large new file from all files.

 Open very large files